romagny13/NIntercept/README.md

     {
         Title = "The title";
     }

+    // INotifyPropertyChanged implementation is added to proxy
-    public virtual string Title { get; set; }
+    // On PropertyChanged is raised in properties public virtual string Title { get; set; }

     public virtual bool CanExecute { get; set; }

     // Create a DelegateCommand "UpdateTitleCommand" with CanExecute Method